jayunit100/presentations/asf-vegas-2019-analyticsk8s/slides.md

 Cambrian explosion in bigdata tools...

-- When BigData was overfunded... there was money to waste.
+- When BigData was overfunded... there was money to waste.. people made their own tools.
-- Remeber Cascalog, Cascading, DSL's for Mapreduce, Hbase on HDFS, ...
+- Remeber Cascalog, Cascading, DSL's for Mapreduce, Hbase on HDFS ?
 - Pig, Hive, MR 1, MR2, ... growth of tools with integration problem.
 - Mahout on Yarn.
 - Hive interop w/ Hadoop.